angular/angular-cli/README.md

 link for the `node_modules/.bin/ng` Node target.

-Unfortunately, the CLI dynamically `require()`'s other files mid-execution, so the debugger is not aware of all the source code files before hand.
+Unfortunately, the CLI dynamically `require()`'s other files mid-execution, so the debugger is not aware of all the source code files beforehand.
 As a result, it is tough to put breakpoints on files before the CLI loads them.
 The easiest workaround is to use the `debugger;` statement to stop execution in the file you are interested in, and then you should be able to step around and set breakpoints